New York moves to update its fracking ban to include liquid carbon-dioxide as well as water

 The measure would immediately block a Texas company that wants to use the method as an alternative to hydraulic fracturing with a water-based solution.

 The bill passed in the state Assembly on March 12.
-The state Senate is expected to vote this week.
+The state Senate is expected to vote and pass the legislation on Wednesday.

 The company, Southern Tier Solutions, says on its website that it wants to use carbon captured from power plants, rather than water, to extract natural gas in New York’s Southern Tier, where the underground rock formations make more traditional drilling methods unprofitable.